Elhameed/ALU-SE-Learning_Hub/CONTRIBUTING.md

 1. Fork the repository by clicking the "Fork" button at the top of the repository's page.
 2. Clone your forked repository to your local machine.
-3. Create a new branch to work on.
-You can do this with the following command: `git checkout -b my-new-branch`.
-4. Make your changes to the repository.
+3. Make your changes to the repository.
 Be sure to follow the existing formatting and style guidelines as much as possible.
-5. Commit your changes with a clear and descriptive commit message.
+4. Commit your changes with a clear and descriptive commit message.
-6. Push your changes to your forked repository.
+5. Push your changes to your forked repository.
-7. Open a pull request (PR) to the original repository, explaining what changes you've made and why they're important.
+6. Open a pull request (PR) to the original repository, explaining what changes you've made and why they're important.

 ## Guidelines for Contributions